Maria Branwell: Early life

 The family were prominent Methodists.
-Thomas' sister and two of his daughters married clergymen of Wesleyan leanings: his sister Jane married John Fennell in 1790; his daughter Jane Branwell married John Kingston in 1800; and Maria married Patrick Brontë in 1812.
+Multiple women in the family married clergymen of Wesleyan leanings: Maria's aunt (Thomas's sister) Jane married John Fennell in 1790; Maria's sister Jane Branwell married John Kingston in 1800; and Maria married Patrick Brontë in 1812.
 The first Wesleyan Methodist chapel was built in Penzance in 1814, and the Branwells were instrumental in having this built.